Strathcona Resources Ltd. Confirms Acquisition of Additional Common Shares of MEG Energy Corp.

 News provided byStrathcona Resources Ltd.

 CALGARY, AB, Sept.
-2, 2025 /CNW/ - Strathcona Resources Ltd. ("Strathcona") confirmed that it has purchased 6,664,400 common shares ("MEG Shares") of MEG Energy Corp. ("MEG") today for aggregate consideration of approximately $190.8 million, in accordance with applicable securities laws.
+4, 2025 /CNW Telbec/ - Strathcona Resources Ltd. ("Strathcona") confirmed that it has purchased 6,035,600 common shares ("MEG Shares") of MEG Energy Corp. ("MEG") today for aggregate consideration of approximately $172.7 million, in accordance with applicable securities laws.

 Strathcona intends to vote its MEG Shares (including those it currently holds and subsequently acquires) against the resolution to approve the acquisition of MEG by Cenovus Energy Inc. (the "Cenovus Transaction"), which requires approval by at least 66 2/3% of the votes cast by MEG shareholders present in person or represented by proxy at the special meeting of MEG shareholders currently scheduled to be held on October 9, 2025.